Giovanna Berneri: Early life

 On receiving her teaching diploma in 1915 Giovanna started to work as an elementary school teacher at Santa Vittoria, a quarter of Gualtierei.
 The next year she obtained a permanent teaching post nearby at Montecchio Emilia, a short distance to the south-east of Parma.
-It was in 1916 than she met Camillo Berneri, the son of her former teacher, Adalgisa Fochi (1865-1957).
+It was in 1916 than she met Camillo Berneri, the son of her former teacher, Adalgisa Fochi.
 Camillo was a high school student and activist member of the Socialist Youth Federation ("Federazione Giovanile Socialista"), an organisation which shortly after this formally abandoned its anarchist ideology.
 Around this time Camillo relocated to Arezzo, where he was joined by his mother and by Giovanna a year or so later.
-Camillo and Giovanna fell in love and on 3 January 1917 or 4 November 1917 (sources differ) they were married, with the written permission of their parents, possibly reflecting the fact that they were neither of them yet 21.
+Camillo and Giovanna fell in love and married on 3 January 1917 or 4 November 1917 (sources differ), with the written permission of their parents, possibly reflecting the fact that they were neither of them yet 21.

 Family life in Tuscany

 The backdrop to their lives between 1914 and 1918 was provided by the First World War, and shortly after they were married Camillo was conscripted into the army.
 He was therefore not able to be present for the birth of their elder daughter, Maria Luisa, who was born on 1 March 1918.
 When he was released from the army the family remained in Tuscany, but relocated from Arezzo to Florence, which is where their younger daughter, Giliana, was born on 5 October 1919.
 Both daughters would inherit their parents' political beliefs.

-As manifestations of political fascism became a daily reality in northern Italy, the Berneri-Caleffi became a place of discussion and refuge for intellectual opponents of fascism such as Gaetano Salvemini and Piero Calamandrei.
+As manifestations of political fascism became a daily reality in northern Italy, the Berneri-Caleffi home became a place of discussion and refuge for intellectual opponents of fascism such as Gaetano Salvemini and Piero Calamandrei.
 Others included the brothers Carlo and Nello Rosselli, Ernesto Rossi and Piero Jahier.
 With two small children to bring up, Giovanna Berneri was more preoccupied with surviving the economic hardship resulting from her husband's activism than with political activism of her own, although as Camillo wrote about this time to Salvemini, she accepted and broadly shared his ideas.
 Increasingly the family faced harassment and repression from the Fascists, who had taken power nationally in 1922.
 Camillo refused to swear allegiance to the new régime and lost his teaching post.
 He fled secretly to Paris in March or April 1926.
 Giovanna and their daughters moved in with her parents in Gualtieri, but when the intensity of government surveillance had sufficiently relaxed they were able to join Camillo in Paris, crossing the frontier at Ventimiglia on 1 August of the same year.